JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Sets the list level index used for paragraphs.

 ```
-FUNCTION CTextPara2.SetListLevelIndex (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetListLevelIndex (BYVAL Value AS LONG) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->SetListLevelIndex(m_pTextPara2, Value))
    RETURN m_Result
 END FUNCTION